flowcommerce/registry/README.md

 # Registry

+This is the central registry of applications we build.
+The main use cases:

+  - assign unique ports to each application

+  - manage port numbers so there is some logic to their assignment to minimize human friction long term

+  - support docker for development environments

+# API

-Creates the application and allocates a single port for it.
-Note that the implementation leaves room adjacent to the allocated port so that if you need another port in the future it is likely to be sequential
+Create the application and allocates a single port for it.
+Note that the implementation leaves room adjacent to the allocated port so that if you need another port in the future it is likely to be sequential.

     curl -d id=splashpage -d type=api http://registry.api.flow.io/applications